-Jacob "Jake" Treichler's dream started back in 1980 with few vendors selling their wares out along Route 100 and these were the humble beginnings of the now long-established Jake's Flea Market.
-Jake became known for his infectious laugh, and he also had in him that rare ability to make everyone that he interacted with feel valued and special.
-It seemed to be a winning combination of these two things that made vendors keep on coming back, and lead to this flea continuing its success through the years.
-Now, no one in the local area can imagine a weekend without this flea taking place!
+Jacob "Jake" Treichler's dream began in 1980 with a few vendors hawking their wares along Route 100, the humble beginnings of the now long-established Jake's Flea Market.
+Jake became known for his infectious laugh and he also had that rare ability to make everyone he interacted with feel valued and special.
+It seemed to be a winning combination of these two things that kept the stallholders coming back, and led to the flea continuing its success over the years.
+Now no one in the area can imagine a weekend without the flea!

-Soon after it was established, Jake's Flea Market became the place to be at the weekends to find a whole range of curios, collectibles, and second-hand wonders.
-Of course, vendors were keen to do business, but this market is as much about creating a place where neighbors and friends can meet as it is about doing rip-roaring trade.
-That is not to say that the organizers do not take care with goods up for grabs here - vendors are chosen in order to provide a wide range of items for shoppers to look through, and a nice chance of snagging a collectible for those in the know when it comes to antique and vintage treasures, a good chance of picking up a collector's item.
+Soon after its inception, Jake's Flea Market became the place to go at weekends to find a whole range of curios, collectibles and second-hand wonders.
+Of course, the stallholders were keen to do business, but this market is as much about creating a place for neighbours and friends to meet as it is about making a killing.
+That's not to say the organisers don't take care with the goods on offer - vendors are chosen to give shoppers a wide range of items to browse through, and for those in the know of antique and vintage treasures, a good chance of picking up a collector's item.

-Jake's Flea Market offers a little bit of everything to shoppers.
-Pen knives are for sale alongside musical instruments, old telephones, vintage vehicles, train sets and other collectible toys, bicycles, advertising memorabilia, records, and record players, and much, much more.
+Jake's Flea Market offers shoppers a little bit of everything.
+Penknives are for sale alongside musical instruments, old telephones, vintage vehicles, train sets and other collectible toys, bicycles, advertising memorabilia, records and record players and much, much more.

-Many improvements have been made to Jake's Flea Market over the years, not only because it has continuously grown in size year after year.
-In 2007 a covered pavilion was added to the site, and a further pavilion was erected in 2015, meaning that the market can be easily enjoyed come rain or shine.
-Bathroom facilities were also added, and there is always a food truck or two dotted around so families can really make the most of market days.
+Many improvements have been made to Jake's Flea Market over the years, not only because it has grown in size year on year.
+In 2007 a covered pavilion was added to the site and in 2015 a further pavilion was erected so that the market can be enjoyed in rain or shine.
+Toilets have also been added and there are always one or two food stalls around so families can really make the most of the market days.